WillStevo2002/nhs-waiting-times-pipeline-/README.md

 This project demonstrates a data engineering workflow for ingesting, validating, transforming and loading NHS waiting times data.

+I have limited this to 5000 rows, Due to the size constraints of Git.
+However I have tested this locally and it is working wiht a roughly 250mb file.

 ## Architecture

 CSV Source